 Sam might pay $500,000 in cash for a warehouse to use in his business.
 The building has appreciated and is worth $600,000 five years later.
 Sam would sustain a financial loss of $600,000 if the building were destroyed by a fire.
 Sam's insurable interest in the building is therefore $600,000.

-Property insurance is based on a rule called the law of insurable interest.
-This rule is based on the idea that a person cannot receive payment for damage to insured property if he or she has no insurable interest in it when the damage occurs.
-The rule is designed to protect society against fraud, dishonesty, and speculation.
-The following example demonstrates why this is important.
+Property insurance is based on the "law of insurable interest".
+This rule states that an individual or business cannot receive payment for damage to insured property if he has no insurable interest in it at the time the damage occurs.
+The rule protects against fraud, dishonesty, and speculation.

-Suppose that Bob purchases a building for $1 million.
-Bob insures the building for $1 million under a commercial property policy.
-Five years later, the building is destroyed by a fire.
-At the time of the fire, Bob owes the bank $500,000.
+Suppose that Bob purchases a building for $1 million and he insures it for $1 million under a commercial property policy.
+The building is destroyed by a fire five years later.
+At the time of the fire, Bob still owes the bank $500,000.
 Bob's insurer determines that the value of the building is $1 million.
 It sends the $1 million payment to the bank.
-The bank retains $500,000 and forwards the remainder to Bob.
+The bank retains $500,000 to cover the loan balance and forwards the balance to Bob.

-The amount you can recover for a property loss depends on your insurable interest in the property when the loss occurred.
-If your interest in the property has changed since the policy was written, your insurer will calculate your loss payment based on your interest in the property at the time of the loss.
+The amount you can recover for a property loss depends on your insurable interest in the property at the time the loss occurred.
+Your insurer will calculate your loss payment based on your interest in the property at the time of the loss if your interest in the property has changed since the policy was written,

 Auto Physical Damage Coverage

-The rules regarding insurable interest apply to physical damage coverage under a commercial auto policy.
-To obtain recovery for loss or damage to a covered auto under Comprehensive, Specified Causes of Loss, or Collision coverage, you must have an insurable interest in the damaged auto at the time the loss occurs.
+The rules regarding insurable interest apply to physical damage coverage under a commercial auto policy as well.
+You must have an insurable interest in the damaged auto at the time of the loss to obtain recovery for loss or damage under comprehensive, specified causes of loss, or collision coverage.